"Hello, world" — The Minimal Example

 Code

-Bellow server application will return the HTML code, including the heading
+Bellow primitive application will return the HTML code, consisting of the heading h1

 with text content "Hello, world!"